CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

     ![](images/ex4-t6-closepopup-log1.png "Confirm")

-1. Then, check if CustomLogs is there under Tables section.
+1. Then, check if CustomLogs is there under the Tables section.
 If you don't see CustomLogs there, refresh the page every 2 minutes until it is available.

 1. Once the Custom logs are available, expand Custom Logs at the bottom of the list of tables and you will see a table called **sqlManagedInstances_agent_logs_CL**.